Maritime object classification with SAR imagery using quantum kernel methods: Conclusion and Future Work

 From another perspective, it would be interesting to systematically reduce the amount of training data supplied to the models.
 This would allow us to investigate whether there are differences in the generalisation capabilities of classical and quantum kernels when only small datasets are available.
-Similarly, exploring alternative preprocessing methods could further improve performance and enhance learning outcomes.

-Finally, we encourage the community to continue seeking methods for effectively exploiting the phase information available in the complex SLC chips.
-Although we did not observe a notable advantage of using the SLC data in our experiments, we note that the complex kernels achieved perfect training performance.
-A natural next step would be to provide more training samples to the CRyRz1DSt quantum kernel in hopes of closing the generalisation gap.
-Alternatively, investigating new approaches for encoding complex features in quantum kernels (with the exception of amplitude encoding) appears to be a promising and largely unexplored research direction.
+Changing the amount of training data might also help to close the generalisation gap exhibited by the CRyRz1DSt kernel.

+Similarly, exploring alternative encoding and preprocessing methods appears important to further improve performance and enhance learning outcomes.
+Fault-tolerant quantum hardware may enable scaling to substantially larger qubit counts with more sturcturally appropriate encodings than are accessible via classical simulation.
+For example, one may find value in investigating whether learning performance can be improved by using qubits connected on a two-dimensional lattice, to which an image can be passed in its raw form, with one pixel encoded per qubit.

+Finally, our results highlight the need for methods that more effectively exploit the phase information present in complex SAR data.
+Developing improved preprocessing and encoding strategies for complex-valued inputs within quantum kernel frameworks represents a promising and relatively unexplored direction for future research.
+Despite the negative result obtained with the CRyRz1DSt kernel, the fact that quantum models operate natively in complex Hilbert spaces provides a strong motivation to further investigate their suitability in this context.